 A WAV file, also known as a WaveForm audio file, is a standard audio format that is found mainly on Windows computers.

-Such files are uncompressed, though they support compression, and when uncompressed, they’re larger than the major audio formats such as MP3.
-In this way, WAV files aren’t always used as the preferred audio format especially when sharing music files or when buying music online.
+Such files are normally uncompressed, though they support full compression.
+When uncompressed, the files are larger than the major audio formats such as MP3.

 Here are some solutions you can use to fix a corrupt WAV file.